PowerDNS/pdns/docs/catalog.rst

 ::

   $TTL 3600
-  $ORIGIN catalog.invalid.
+  $ORIGIN catalog.example.
-  @               IN      SOA     ns1.zone.invalid. hostmaster.zone.invalid. (  1
+  @               IN      SOA     invalid. hostmaster.invalid. (
+                          1     ; serial
                           1H    ; refresh
                           10M   ; retry
                           1W    ; expire
-                          1800 ; default_ttl
+                          1800  ; negTTL
                           )

-  @               IN      NS      ns1.zone.invalid.
+  @               IN      NS      invalid.

-An interesting detail is the serial.
-Since the serial of a producer zone is automatically updated, it is important for the initial serial to be equal or lower than epoch.
+An interesting detail is the SOA serial: since the serial of a producer zone is automatically updated, it is important for the initial serial to be equal or lower than epoch.
 This serial is increased to EPOCH after each relevant member update.

 Create a producer zone:

 .. code-block:: shell

-  pdnsutil load-zone catalog.invalid zones/catalog.invalid ZONEFILE
+  pdnsutil load-zone catalog.example zones/catalog.example ZONEFILE
-  pdnsutil set-kind catalog.invalid producer
+  pdnsutil set-kind catalog.example producer

 Creating producer zones is supported in the :doc:`API <http-api/zone>`.